 1. Add your resources using the API connector

 The first step of the process is to create the resources that you want.
 Using the “API connector” under the resources tab, you’ll be able to configure a connection with the APIs you want.
-Visit this API documentation for more details on how to set up your connection.
+Visit this article for more details on how to set up your connection.

 2. Create a project for your resources